Sector Brief

 Public (NASDAQ: AUR)

 Aurora Innovation is a self-driving vehicle company now focused on commercial autonomous trucking, with the Aurora Driver deployed first as Aurora Driver for Freight.
-After beginning regular driverless customer deliveries between Dallas and Houston in late April 2025, Aurora expanded into nighttime operations, validated additional Texas-Arizona lanes, and by January 2026 had surpassed 250,000 driverless miles with zero Aurora Driver-attributed collisions.
-Aurora is commercializing an asset-light subscription model with partners such as PACCAR, Volvo, Uber Freight, Hirschbach, and AUMOVIO, while keeping ride-hailing as a longer-term second market.
+After beginning regular driverless customer deliveries between Dallas and Houston in late April 2025, Aurora has tripled its driverless network to 10 routes across the Sun Belt β€” including a roughly 1,000-mile Fort Worth–Phoenix lane β€” and by April 2026 had surpassed 370,000 driverless miles with zero Aurora Driver-attributed collisions and 100% on-time performance.
+Customers now include Werner, Hirschbach, McLane (Berkshire Hathaway), Detmar, Uber Freight, and others, and Aurora is commercializing an asset-light Driver-as-a-Service subscription model with partners PACCAR, Volvo, and AUMOVIO.
+Q1 2026 revenue was ~$1M, and management is guiding to $14-16M for 2026 with a goal of exiting the year with 200+ driverless trucks and ~$80M run-rate.

 Founded 2017πŸ‡ΊπŸ‡ΈPittsburgh, Pennsylvania